Danja, Nigeria

-Danja is a Local Government Area in Katsina State, Nigeria.
-Its headquarters is located in the town of Danja.
+Danja is a town and Local Government Area in Katsina State, Nigeria.

 Danja Local government was created on 27 September 1991 following the creation of additional Local Government Areas throughout the country in 1991, with Danja Town as its headquarters, it was carved out of the former Bakori Local Government Area.

 Geography

 Danja is located in the southern part of Katsina State under Funtua Senatorial Zone.
 Danja is bordered by Funtua Local Government to the north-west, Bakori and Kafur Local Governments to the north and east respectively.
-While to the South, Danja Local Government shares boundaries with Kudan Local Government and to the West with Giwa Local Government all of Kaduna State.
+While to the south, Danja Local Government shares boundaries with Kudan Local Government and to the west with Giwa Local Government all of Kaduna State.
 It also share borders from the south-east with Rogo Local Government Area of Kano State.

 It has an area of 501 km^{2}.

 Climate

-Danja experiences a Subtropical steppe climate with a 32.26 °C temperature, 53.9 mm precipitation, and 57 rainy days annually.
+Danja experiences a subtropical steppe climate with a 32.26 °C temperature, 53.9 mm precipitation, and 57 rainy days annually.
 In Danja, the year-round heat is accompanied by an uncomfortable, overcast rainy season and a partially cloudy dry season.
 The average annual temperature fluctuates between 53 °F and 96 °F, seldom falling below 48 °F or rising over 102 °F.